What We Believe: The Beauty of the Catholic Faith Video Trailer

-This article on the adulterous woman to whom Jesus said “neither do I condemn you; go and sin no more” is a reflection on the readings for the 5th Sunday in Lent, cycle C (Isaiah 43:16-21; Psalm 126:1-6; Philippians 3:8-12; John 8:1-11).
+This article features the story of the adulterous woman to whom Jesus said “neither do I condemn you; go and sin no more.”
+It is a reflection on the gospel on the woman caught in adultery that appears in the lectionary on the 5th Sunday in Lent, cycle C (Isaiah 43:16-21; Psalm 126:1-6; Philippians 3:8-12; John 8:1-11).
 The pardon of the adulteress shows the difference between cheap grace and costly grace.

 These raising of Lazarus is the gospel at Masses that include the third scrutiny in RCIA occurring on the 5th Sunday in Lent each year, including year C. For a commentary on this story, see The Raising of Lazarus – death and resurrection.

 For more Lenten resources, visit the LENT LIBRARY of the Crossroads Initiative.